aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 # Appendix

 ## aws cli commands to setup and launch Amazon SageMaker Studio
+The following commands show how you can create Studio Domain and user profile from a command line.
+This is for reference only, as the stack creates the domain and user profile automatically.

 ### Create an Amazon SageMaker Studio domain inside a VPC
-Please replace the variables with corresponding values from `sagemaker-studio-vpc` CloudFormation stack output (reference only, the stack creates the domain and the user profile).
+Please replace the variables with corresponding values from `sagemaker-studio-vpc` CloudFormation stack output:
 ```bash
 REGION=
 VPC_DOMAIN_NAME=